Overv/VulkanTutorial/99_FAQ.md

 developing Vulkan applications.

-* **I get an access violation error in the core validation layer**: Make sure that the RivaTuner Statistics Server is not running, because it has some compatibility problems with Vulkan.
+* **I get an access violation error in the core validation layer**: Make sure that MSI Afterburner / RivaTuner Statistics Server is not running, because it has some compatibility problems with Vulkan.

 * **I don't see any messages from the validation layers**: First make sure that the validation layers get a chance to print errors by keeping the terminal open